adeobootpin/light-tensor/README.md

 # light-tensor framework (l-ten)

-### Low overhead framewofk for fast training and inference
+### Low overhead framework for fast training and inference

 ### Faster than libtorch (the C++ backend for PyTorch)